ManjinderS-Hexaware/FirstApp/README.md

 ```sh
 https://localhost:9000/methods
 ```
-Use the above command to GET, PUT, PATCH and DELETE data from database.
+Use the above command to GET, PUT, PATCH and DELETE data from database.<br>
 11.Now push this application to github repository using the following commands:
 ```sh
 $ git init